How does Docker help?

 - Can I purchase the books or videos separately?

-- Yes, for $60 each.
-I recommend buying both: the book contains more information, but some concepts can be easier to follow on video.
+- Yes, but I recommend buying both.
+The book contains more information, but some concepts may be easier to follow on video.

 - Is that a one-off charge?